Mathematics

 Rigorous Monitoring by Maths Coordinator and SLT:

-• Work reviews (on a termly basis) ensure quality, consistency and a forward-thinking approach to Mathematics.
+- Work reviews (every ten weeks) ensure quality, consistency and a forward-thinking approach to Mathematics.

 Feedback from Stakeholders:

-• Pupil voice is sought each term to gauge enjoyment, knowledge and understanding of the subject and begin to implement changes as necessary.
+- Pupil voice is sought to gauge enjoyment, knowledge and understanding of the subject and begin to implement changes as necessary.

-• Teacher voice is obtained by the Maths Coordinator twice a year, alongside professional discourse throughout.
+- Teacher voice is obtained by the Maths Coordinator, alongside professional discourse throughout.

-• Parent voice is captured via parent drop-ins (twice a year) in order to gauge an understanding of what measures we can put into place to encourage parental engagement in the subject.
-These are held by the Maths Coordinator and a member of the Senior Leadership Team.
+- Parent voice is captured via parent drop-ins in order to gauge an understanding of what measures we can put into place to encourage parental engagement in the subject.

 Impact Presentation:

-This presentation shows the standards and progress of pupils from Y3 to Y6 via our identified "Golden Threads" of the Four Operations in Maths.
+This presentation shows the standards and progress of pupils from Y3 to Y6 via our identified "Golden Threads" of the Four Operations in Maths & also includes information regarding Maths Across the Curriculum and Statutory Assessments.